sensemore/slilabs-ota/README.md

 # slilabs-ota
-OTA firmware update application for slilabs BLE
+OTA firmware update android application for slilabs BLE

+https://github.com/SiliconLabs/EFRConnect-android used as reference to write this application example.

 Example application of OTA firmware upload for slilabs BLE devices.